 - 8.2.1 Monitoring is sufficient to identify significant environmental impacts of management activities, including (where applicable): - 1.
 Poor regeneration (Criteria 10.1 and 10.5); - 2.
 Invasiveness or other adverse impacts associated with alien species (Criterion 10.3); - 3.
 Adverse effects of fertilizers (Criterion 10.6); - 4.
 Adverse effects of pesticides (Criterion 10.7); - 5.
 Adverse effects of biological control agents (Criterion 10.8); - 6.
 Physical damage to soil, loss of soil nutrient and loss of productive forest area (Criterion 6.3); - 7.
 Adverse effects of increased access (Indicator 6.8.4); - 8.
 Site level damage of harvesting and extraction on residual trees and on environmental values (Criterion 10.11); - 9.
 Damage caused by inappropriate storage or disposal of waste materials (Criterion 10.12).
-(Adapt IGI and Annex G) - 8.2.2.
-A system is in place to monitor the social and economic aspects of management activities, including (where applicable): - 1.
+(Adapt IGI 8.2.1 and Annex G) - 8.2.2 A system is in place to monitor the social and economic aspects of management activities, including (where applicable): - 1.
 Illegal or unauthorized activities identified by The Organization (Criterion 1.4); - 2.
 Resolution of disputes (Criteria 1.6, 2.6, 4.6, 7.6); - 3.
 Sexual harassment and gender discrimination (Criterion 2.2); - 4.
-Occupational health and safety (Criterion 2.3): - 5.
-Timely payment of wages The Organization is responsible for or that is within The Organization's sphere of influence (Criterion 2.4);

-- 6. Health of workers related to the exposure to pesticides or fertilizers (Criterion 2.5 and Indicator 10.7.7); - 7.
+Occupational health and safety (Criterion 2.3); - 5.
+Timely payment of wages (Criterion 2.4); - 6.
+Health of workers related to the exposure to pesticides or fertilizers (Criterion 2.5 and Indicator 10.7.7); - 7.
 Full implementation of the terms in binding agreements (Criterion 3.3); - 8.
-Protection of sites of special cultural, ecological, economic, religious or spiritual significance to Indigenous Peoples and local communities (Criteria 3.5 and 4.7); - 9.
-Actual annual harvests compared to projected annual harvests of timber and non-timber forest products (Criterion 5.2); and - 10.
+Protection of sites of special cultural, ecological, economic, religious or spiritual significance to Indigenous Peoples and local communities (Criteria 3.5 and 4.7);

+- 9. Actual annual harvests compared to projected annual harvests of timber and non-timber forest products (Criterion 5.2); and - 10.
 Economic viability of The Organization (as required by Indicator 5.5.1).
 (Add IGI 8.2.1 and Annex G) - 8.2.3 Systems are in place to obtain up-to-date monitoring information identifying significant changes in environmental conditions caused by forest management activities, including (where applicable): - 1.
 The maintenance and/or enhancement of ecosystem services (Criterion 5.1) (when The Organization makes FSC promotional claims regarding the provision of ecosystem services, or receives payment for the provision of ecosystem services); - 2.
-Species at risk and the effectiveness of actions implemented to protect them and their habitats (Criterion 6.4); - 3.
-Naturally occurring native species and biological diversity and the effectiveness of actions implemented to conserve and/or restore them (Criterion 6.6); - 4.
-Water bodies, riparian zones, water quality and flow in watersheds and the effectiveness of actions implemented to conserve and/or restore them (Criterion 6.7); - 5.
-Forest types, age classes per forest type and forest patch sizes, and the effectiveness of actions implemented to maintain and/or restore these features (Criterion 6.8); and - 6.
-Conversion of natural forest to plantations or conversion to non-forest cover (Criterion 6.9).

-(Adapt IGI 8.2.2 and Annex G) - 8.3 The Organization shall analyze the results of monitoring and evaluation and feed the outcomes of this analysis back into the planning process.
-(C8.4 P&C V4) - 8.3.1 The results of monitoring are incorporated into relevant organizational procedures and/or the management plan through periodic updates.
-(Adapt) - 8.3.2 If monitoring results show inconsistencies with the FSC Standard, then management objectives, verifiable targets and/or management activities are revised.
-(Adapt) - 8.4 The Organization shall make publicly available a summary of the results of monitoring free of charge, excluding confidential information.
-(C8.5 P&C V4) - 8.4.1 Monitoring results covered in Indicators 8.2.1, 8.2.2 and 8.2.3 are made publicly available at no cost in a format comprehensible to stakeholders and excluding confidential information.
-(Adapt)
+Species at risk and their habitats (Criterion 6.4); - 3.
+Naturally occurring native species and plant communities (Criterion 6.6); - 4.
+Water bodies, riparian zones, water quality and quantity (Criterion 6.7); - 5.
+Forest types and age classes (Criterion 6.8); and - 6.
+Conversion of natural forest to plantations or conversion to non-forest cover (Criterion 6.9). - (Adapt IGI 8.2.2 and Annex G) - 8.3 The Organization shall analyze the results of monitoring and evaluation and feed the outcomes of this analysis back into the planning process.
+(C8.4 P&C V4) - 8.3.1 The results of monitoring are incorporated into relevant procedures and/or the management plan through periodic updates.
+(Adapt IGI 8.3.1) - 8.3.2 If monitoring results show inconsistencies with the FSC Standard, then management objectives, verifiable targets and/or management activities are revised.
+(Adapt IGI 8.3.2) - 8.4 The Organization shall make publicly available a summary of the results of monitoring free of charge, excluding confidential information.
+(C8.5 P&C V4) - 8.4.1 Monitoring results covered in Indicators 8.2.1, 8.2.2 and 8.2.3 are made publicly available on request, at no cost in a format comprehensible to stakeholders and excluding confidential information.
+For group certification, monitoring results can be provided at the group level.
+(Adapt IGI 8.4.1)